-The Biomedical Scholars program is a 3-year degree program from which students will graduate with a Bachelor of Science in Biomedical Sciences and a minor in Chemistry.
-This program is designed to be an intensive academic cohort experience for motivated, ambitious, and well-prepared students.
+The Biomedical Scholars program is a unique degree program intentionally designed to develop students into well-rounded candidates for the health professions school of their choice.
+Students completing the Biomedical Scholars Program will graduate with an Honors Bachelor of Science in Biomedical Sciences degree with a minor in Chemistry or Physics.
 The program provides a rigorous academic curriculum enhanced with experiential learning through study abroad opportunities, experimental research, community service, and clinical shadowing rotations.

 Q: Can I get a Biomedical Sciences degree if I am not a Biomedical Scholar?